crescolincs/entrance/content/living-and-working/index.md

   display: true
   features:
    - heading: An Introduction to Lincolnshire
-     image: stamford.jpg
+     image: place-to-live-1.jpg
-     lead: Lincolnshire comprises the eastern part of England’s East Midlands.
-The region extends from the Humber Estuary in the north to the Fens in the south, and from the North Sea coast in the east to the fringes of the East Midlands and South Yorkshire conurbations to the west.
+     lead: Lincolnshire’s diverse, engaging landscape and thriving economy make it a wonderful place to live and work, and a region full of opportunity.
      body: >-
+           - Lincolnshire extends from the Humber Estuary in the north to the Fens in the south, and from the North Sea coast in the east to the fringes of the East Midlands and South Yorkshire conurbations to the west.

-           - Lincolnshire’s diverse landscape is captured in the phrase ‘City, Countryside and Coast’.
-It encompasses the cathedral city of Lincoln and charming, historic market towns; the beautiful rolling hills of the Wolds and the atmospheric flatlands of the Fens; and a coastline characterised by both vast natural spaces and popular seaside resorts.
+           - Lincolnshire’s diverse landscape encompasses the cathedral city of Lincoln; historic market towns; the rolling hills of the Wolds and the atmospheric Fens flatlands; and a coastline characterised by both vast natural spaces and popular seaside resorts.

-           - Lincolnshire benefits from a strong economy.
-The area’s thriving, future focused industry sectors - including agrifood, defence and security, advanced engineering and manufacturing, logistics, low carbon energy and industry, and the visitor economy - are growing and creating rewarding employment and career opportunities.

-           Lincolnshire’s diverse, engaging landscape and thriving economy make it a wonderful place to live and work, and a region full of opportunities.
+           - Lincolnshire’s economy is thriving, with growing, future-focused industries creating rewarding employment and career opportunities.
      ctatext: about Lincolnshire as a place to live, work and enjoy
    - heading: Living in Lincolnshire
-     image: lincoln-cathedral.jpg
+     image: place-to-live-2.jpg
+     lead: >-
-     lead: 'Lincolnshire offers a diversity of places to live – cities and towns, countryside and coast – all with one thing in common: the opportunity to enjoy a superb lifestyle.'
+           Lincolnshire combines history and beauty with modern industries and connectivity.
+The region’s diverse places to live offer one thing in common: the opportunity to enjoy a superb lifestyle.
      body: >-
            - The cathedral city of Lincoln and the region’s market towns offer delightful surroundings and high-quality amenities.